 Presenter: Eric Leach, Co-Founder and Chief Product Officer

-Also Read: Top IAM Tools & Solutions for 2021
+Also Read: Top IAM Tools & Solutions

 Born out of Silicon Valley in 2018, Abnormal Security is an advanced email security platform for the cloud age organization.
 As mentioned in their presentation, socially engineered attacks are the most costly security threat at $2.1B in 2020, second only to ransomware.
 Integrated into Office 365 and Google Suite, Abnormal Security emphasizes protecting infrastructures moving to the cloud and applying artificial intelligence to catch abnormal identities, relationships, and context.
 Abnormal activity related to email communications is on notice with this vendor’s service.